-PM Update: A big step warmer Thursday as the next cold front looms
+PM Update: A big step warmer Thursday, but the next cold front looms

 Listen to our daily D.C. forecasts: Apple Podcasts | Amazon Echo | More options

-Through Tonight: The full moon is rising with the sunset, so it’ll be making a big appearance in the eastern sky this evening.
+Through tonight: The full moon will be rising with the sunset, so it’ll be making a big appearance in the eastern sky this evening.
 You may want to get out to see it early while skies are still rather clear.
-With a good deal of clouds around overnight, temperatures are kept up in a near 40 to mid-40s range.
+With a good deal of clouds around overnight, temperatures will stay in the near-40 to mid-40s range.

 View the current weather at The Washington Post.

-Tomorrow (Thursday): It’s a quick taste of spring.
-Skies are mostly to partly cloudy throughout the day.
-A feisty wind is from the south is drawing in moisture.
-It’s sustained around 10 to 20 mph, with gusts around 30 mph.
+Tomorrow (Thursday): It’ll be a quick taste of spring.
+Skies will be mostly to partly cloudy throughout the day.
+A feisty wind will be from the south, drawing in moisture; it will be sustained around 10 to 20 mph, with gusts around 30 mph.
 Highs should reach the mid-60s to around 70.
-I think most of the day is dry, but we could see some showers around as soon as sunset.
+I think most of the day will be dry, but we could see some showers around as soon as sunset.
 They’re more likely into the night, along with even gustier winds.

+As winter and spring clash, multiple types of hazardous weather will blast large parts of the Lower 48 through Friday

 See Dan Stillman’s forecast through the weekend.
 And if you haven’t already, join us on Facebook and follow us on Twitter and Instagram.
 For related traffic news, check out Gridlock.